vault27/Foundation/bgp.md

   - Redistribution change
   - Reception of new or removed paths

-**13 steps/attributes**
+**14 steps/attributes**

-First nine are main
+First 10 are main
 Remaining 4 are tiebreackers

 1. Is next hop reachable?
 2. Weight
 3. Local preference - is set when router receives a route.
 A higher value is a higher preference
 4. Locally injected routes - injected into BGP locally (using the network command, redistribution, or route summarization)
+5. AIGP
-5. AS Path length
+6. AS Path length
-6. Origin code, the less - the better
+7. Origin code, the less - the better
-7. Lowest MED
+8. Lowest MED
-8. Neighbor Type: Prefer external BGP (eBGP) routes over internal BGP (iBGP)
+9. Neighbor Type: Prefer external BGP (eBGP) routes over internal BGP (iBGP)
-9. IGP metric for reaching the NEXT_HOP, the lower the value, the better the route
+10. IGP metric for reaching the NEXT_HOP, the lower the value, the better the route
-10. The oldest path - first which was received
+11. The oldest path - first which was received
-11. Smallest RID of the neighbor
+12. Smallest RID of the neighbor
-12. Route with the minimum cluster list length
+13. Route with the minimum cluster list length
-13. Smallest neighbor IP address
+14. Smallest neighbor IP address

 - If the best path for an NLRI is determined in Steps 1 through 9, BGP adds only one BGP route to the IP routing table—the best route, of course
 - If the best path for an NLRI is determined after Step 9, BGP considers placing mul-tiple BGP routes into the IP routing table